Not sure how to manage your private inspection or open house during a pandemic? We’ve got all the answers for you.

 - Do they have a fever or flu-like symptoms?

 - Have they recently been overseas?

-- Have they been in contact with any diagnosed cases for Coronavirus?
+- Have they been in contact with anyone diagnosed with coronavirus?

-You may also like to determine how serious they are about buying before agreeing to meet with them:
+You may also want to determine how serious they are about buying before agreeing to meet with them: